 The Law Enforcement Mutual Aid Course is a P.O.S.T. certified 2-day course presenting concepts and principles of the Law Enforcement Mutual Aid System.
 The course includes a tabletop exercise designed to assist students in integrating these concepts into practical skills.

-As an adjunct to effective mutual aid, the division shares responsibility of the California Law Enforcement Mutual Aid Radio System [CLEMARS].
+As an adjunct to effective mutual aid, the branch shares responsibility of the California Law Enforcement Mutual Aid Radio System [CLEMARS].
 The CLEMARS Plan documents application for, and use of, the system.